Nef cone and successive minima: an example

 \subsubsection{Acknowledgments}

 The authors are grateful to Walter Gubler and Junyi Xie for communications related to this paper.
+The authors are also indebted to the anonymous referee for providing a reference for Lemma 3.1.

 The authors would like to thank the support of the China--Russia Mathematics Center.
 The second author is supported by grants NO. 12250004 and NO. 12321001 from the National Science Foundation of China, and by the Xplorer Prize from the New Cornerstone Science Foundation.